atsaloli/cicd/01_10-installing-gitlab-server.md

 During the tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
 Your Strigo VMs will be destroyed after the workshop.

-To continue afterwards, you can use a host in a public cloud (e.g., Joyent or AWS).
+To continue your study after workshop, you can use a host in a public cloud (such as [Joyent](joyent.com) or AWS).
 The Joyent instance parameters I use are:

 - Virtual Machine (to run Docker)
 - Ubuntu 16 LTS (ubuntu-certified-16.04)